 Fires are part of the landscape's natural history.
 But ancestral fires tended to just creep along, slowly burning through the underbrush, leaving trees -- ponderosa pine, sugar pine, Douglas fir, incense cedar, white fir, black oak -- largely unharmed.

-But a hot fire, caused by years of dry winters and dense with kindling, incinerates huge old trees that can't recover.
+Contemporary fires can burn very hot because of dry winters and accumulations of underbrush, incinerating huge old trees that can't recover.
 Heat especially mounts when a slow-burning fire lingers on the land.

 The fire burned so hot in some areas -- five times hotter than boiling water -- that it changed soil chemistry and structure, the rehab team found.
 Of the 256,895 acres that burned, an estimated 17,910 acres are identified as especially hot, "high burn" areas, which are more erosion-prone.